killykan/neighborhood-map-react/README.md

 # My Neighborhood react app

-This app correspoonds to the last proposed project regarding the FEND nanodegree by Udacity : create a responsive, accessible and offline-first app using React and a map API such as Google Maps.
+This app corresponds to the last proposed project regarding the FEND nanodegree by Udacity : create a responsive, accessible and offline-first app using React and a map API such as Google Maps.
 The project should contain an other third-party API used to retrieve infos on several markers of choosen locations on the map.

-##Project's Specificities
+## Project's Specificities

 ### 'create-react-app'